10 Ways to Find Your Art Style

 Trust in your instincts, and don’t be swayed by external pressures or opinions.
 Your art style is a reflection of you, and that’s what makes it special.

-10. Don't be scare to change paths
+10. Don’t be scared to change paths

 Developing your own style probably won’t be a linear process.
 You might go down one route and then return to something you were developing earlier.
 You might enjoy one style for a while and then decide you want to try something different.
 This is completely natural and can actually be a good thing!